capp-adocia/xls2img/README.md

 In addition to being used as a library, 'xls2img' also provides a handy command-line tool for extracting images directly.

-** Download :** Go to the project's [Releases](https://github.com/capp-adocia/xls2img/releases) page and download the archive called 'xls2img_tool.zip'.
+**Download:** Go to the project's [Releases](https://github.com/capp-adocia/xls2img/releases) page and download the archive called 'xls2img_tool.zip'.

 ## Performance and Accuracy